With apologies to Willie Nelson and Julio Iglesias

 Later on, I upgraded the memory from 384k to a whopping 640k, which at the time was as much as you could stuff into one of these babies.
 Down the road, I upgraded it again with an extraordinarily large, thought-I’d-never-be-able-to-fill-it-all-up-in-a-zillion-years 10 MB hard drive.
 That’s megabyte.
 To me, it was a huge amount of storage space.

-For my nine-week school at Fort Leavenworth, Kansas, I bought myself the very first Zenith laptop computer.
+Three years later, for a nine-week school at Fort Leavenworth, Kansas, I bought myself the very first Zenith laptop computer.
 This one came with 640k of memory, I think, and two of the newest type 3 1/2″ floppy disks, which were really no longer floppy at all.

 This lasted me for quite awhile until… well, the divorce and the former spousal unit got the IBM and I kept the laptop.
 Fair enough.